bphimmala/bphimmala/README.md

 The project I'm most proud of is [Frat Rat Redemption](https://github.com/bphimmala/Frat-Rat-Redemption-Official), a text based RPG I made alongside 3 of my classmates for our CS100 final project at UCR.

-I'm mainly focusing on school but would love to contribute to any projects that can teach me anything new!
+I am ready to give my time, effort, and skills for projects and jobs that I can learn from!
+I can be contacted through my email, sabaiponp@gmail.com.